 "IT and library skills and services for your research".
 This free hands-on workshop is an opportunity to learn about a broad range of resources in one time-efficient session.
 The two-hour session focuses on the skills and tools that will streamline your academic work.
 You will encounter a variety of online tools and services to support your research.
 Relevant software, online services and libraries techniques are on offer for you to try out.
 You will also meet with subject specialists for help and guidance on further training.
 Skills Toolkit is an initiative run jointly by the Bodleian Libraries and IT Services.

-- Science and technology on the Proquest platform
+- Science and technology on Proquest and Web of Knowledge

 - Conference papers via IEEE Proceedings

 - Plagiarism and how to avoid it

 - Free software for image or audio manipulation, and more

 - ORA Oxford Research Archive and copyright